How To Create a Writing Routine with a Full-Time Job

 Make sure there’s time for your social life and self-care.

-2. Find What Works For You Right Now: Our lives ebb and flow, constantly changing, hitting us with both big and small mountains.
+2. Find What Works For You Right Now: Our lives ebb and flow, constantly changing.

 What worked for you in the past may not work for you in the present.
-Take a close look at your habits and structures, and consider their functionality right now.
+Take a close look at your habits and systems, and consider their functionality right now.

 Be open to changing your writing routine and changing it again with each season of your life.
 Be flexible and willing to change when you change.